GOOS Q3 2026 Earnings Call Summary | Stock Taper

 • Revenue: Increased 13% year-over-year to $695 million.

-• Direct-to-Consumer (DTC): Revenue grew 13%, with comparable sales up 6% for the fourth consecutive quarter.
+• Direct-to-Consumer (DTC): Revenue grew 13%, with comparable sales up 6%, marking the fourth consecutive quarter of positive comps.

-• Adjusted EBIT: $204 million, translating to an adjusted EBIT margin of 29.3%, down 450 basis points from the previous year.
+• Adjusted EBIT: Reported at $204 million, translating to an adjusted EBIT margin of 29.3%, down 450 basis points year-over-year.

 2. Strategic Updates and Business Highlights

-• Investment in Demand: Canada Goose is focused on long-term growth by investing ahead of demand, enhancing product relevance and brand equity.
+• Investment Strategy: Canada Goose is focusing on investing ahead of demand to enhance product relevance and brand equity.

-• Product Expansion: Continued success in expanding year-round offerings, particularly lighter-weight styles and new fabrications, which doubled revenue from new products year-over-year.
+• Product Expansion: Continued success in expanding year-round offerings, with lighter-weight styles and new fabrics driving growth.

-• Marketing Strategy: Increased visibility and cultural relevance through global campaigns, resulting in improved traffic and conversion rates.
+• Marketing Investments: Increased visibility through global campaigns, leading to improved brand desire and traffic across channels.

 3. Forward Guidance and Outlook